Table of Contents

 ext_storage_get

-The function is deprecated.
+and uses host-allocated buffers.
 Users are encouraged to use ext_storage_read_version_2

 instead.